 Supporting grieving people during the outbreak

-- Cruse Bereavement Care have produced helpful resources about grief and coronavirus
+- Cruse Bereavement Care have information about grief and coronavirus

 There is currently no government guidance preventing funeral services from taking place.
 However, funerals must comply with current guidance on social distancing and protection of high risk groups, which might mean changes, for example to the way in which they are organised and how many people can attend.
-Quaker Social Action’s Down to Earth project have produced suggestions about how to organise a meaningful funeral when people can’t attend.
+Quaker Social Action’s Down to Earth project have produced suggestions about how to organise a meaningful funeral when people can’t attend, and My Wishes have produced guidance on how to arrange and video stream a funeral for others to watch.

 The National Association of Funeral Directors have produced up to date information for people organising funerals.
-Working with colleagues across the funeral, burial and cremation sector, they have also issued joint guidance on the number of people attending funerals.
+The Deceased Management Advisory Group provides a central hub for those involved with funerals, burials and cremations.